yu-ming-chen/tp/docs/UserGuide.md

 Format: `add NAME PRICE`
 - This command is only available when a budget is open.
 - Adds an expenditure with the given NAME and PRICE to the budget that is open.
-- The price must be a positive integer or double with a maximum of  2 decimal places e.g. 8, 2.55, 3.4, ...
+- The price **must be a positive integer or double with a maximum of 2 decimal places** e.g. 8, 2.55, 3.4, ...

 Example:
-- add school fees 5000
+- add School Fees 5000
-- add lunch at food court 4
+- add Lunch at Food Court 4

-### Listing all budget books or expenditures: `list`
+### Listing all budgets or expenditures: `list`

-Shows a list of budget books or expenditures in NUSave.
+Shows a list of budgets or expenditures in NUSave.

 Format:  `list`
-- If a budget book is open, shows a list of all expenditures within the budget book.
+- If a budget is open, shows a list of all expenditures within the budget.
-- Otherwise, shows a list of all budget books in NUSave.
+- Otherwise, shows a list of all budgets in NUSave.

 ### Locating expenditures by name: `find`

 Finds expenditures whose names contain any of the given keywords.

 Format:  `find KEYWORD`
-- This command is only available when a budget book is open.
+- This command is only available when a budget is open.
-- Searches expenditures within the budget book that is open.
+- Searches expenditures within the budget that is open.

 Examples:
 - `find Breakfast`
 - `find Grab`

-### Deleting a budget book or expenditure: `del`
+### Deleting a budget or expenditure: `del`

-Deletes the specific budget book or expenditure from NUSave.
+Deletes the specific budget or expenditure from NUSave.

 Format: `del INDEX`
-- If a budget book is open, deletes the expenditure at the specific `INDEX`.
+- If a budget is open, deletes the expenditure at the specific `INDEX`.
-- Otherwise, deletes the budget book at the specific `INDEX`.
+- Otherwise, deletes the budget at the specific `INDEX`.
-- `INDEX` refers to the index number shown in the displayed expenditure/budget book list.
+- `INDEX` refers to the index number shown in the displayed expenditure/budget list.
-- The index must be a positive integer e.g. 1, 2, 3, ...
+- The index **must be a positive integer** e.g. 1, 2, 3, ...

 Examples:
 - `del 1`